GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (126) .md

 **At Higher Tiers**: Each tier beyond minimum allows you to either increase the duration by 1 minute or the range of the explosion by 1 yard.

 **Critical Failure**: You create a small puff of the glitter- just enough to coat yourself.
 It lasts as long as you have spell sickness.

+#### Gnash

+**Minimum Tier**: 1

+**Casting Time**: 2 actions

+**Range**: 25 yards

+**Effect**: Against a diminutive creature or object, you conjure a forcefield in the shape of a jaw to clamp down in rapid succession.
+This inflicts a biting attack and crushing attack against it.

+**At Higher Tiers**: Each tier beyond minimum allows you to affect a creature or object of 1 size category greater or increase the range by 3 yards.

+**Critical Failure**: You bind yourself in a jaw shaped forcefield instead, making you prone and unable to escape.
+At the end of each round, it inflicts a biting and crushing attack against you.
+It lasts for a number of rounds equal to the spell's tier.

+[Gnash Spell]: # "Created in response to someone joking about there being a Gnash spell in an XP to Level 3 video.
+Also, adds a nice powerful combat spell that has a high risk for the user."

 #### Grasp